Jonik233/airbus-ships-detection/README.md

 ## Model Architecture
 I employed the `segmentation_models` library and chose U-Net as the primary architecture for this task.
 U-Net is renowned for its effectiveness in image segmentation problems, particularly in biomedical image segmentation.

+## Metrics and Loss Function
+For this project, I used the Dice Coefficient and Intersection over Union (IoU) as metrics, and Dice Loss as the loss function.
+Dice Loss was chosen as it is directly related to the Dice Coefficient, helping to optimize the model for better overlap between predicted and actual segmentation masks.

 ## Hyperparameter Tuning
 The model's performance was fine-tuned by adjusting the learning rate and batch size.
 After experimentation, the optimal hyperparameters were identified as:
 - **Learning Rate (LR):** 4e-5